Montana isn't alone in failure to beef up regulations of programs for troubled teens

 The lack of federal oversight means there’s no national database of programs and no national tracking of abuse allegations and complaints.
 Official-sounding organizations like the National Association of Therapeutic Schools and Programs (NATSAP) have no licensing powers.

-But NATSAP, like Montana's regulatory board, is dominated by people in the industry — a situation characterized by a man whose son killed himself at Montana Academy as “the fox guarding the henhouse.”
+NATSAP, like Montana's regulatory board, is dominated by people in the industry — a situation characterized by critics as “the fox guarding the henhouse.”
 That set-up is the primary focus of criticism for those seeking to change laws regarding such programs.

 “You need independent, third-party regulation, not somebody who's in the industry regulating it,” said Angela Smith, the national coordinator and co-founder of HEAL, an advocacy group aimed at ending institutionalized abuse.